distributed-system-analysis/pbench/README.md

 configuration of those systems, their logs, and specified telemetry from various tools (`sar`, `vmstat`, `perf`, etc.).

-The second sub-system included here is `bgtasks`, or "back-ground tasks", which is responsible for archiving result tar balls, indexing them, and unpacking them for display.
+The second sub-system included here is `pbench-server`, which is responsible for archiving result tar balls, indexing them, and unpacking them for display.